-Go hiking with a map or ask West Coast Wilderness Lodge to arrange for a wilderness interpretive guide to come along as you discover the local hot spots.
+Go hiking with a map or ask West Coast Wilderness Lodge about the local area and surrounding lakes.

 Skookumchuck means “strong water” or “turbulent water” in Chinook First Nation.